Bartender Resume Examples and Templates for 2023

 How to Write a Bartender Resume

-1. Write an engaging profile summarizing your qualifications
+1. Write a dynamic profile summarizing your bartender qualifications

 Senior-Level Profile Example

-Bartender with 15+ years of experience and thorough knowledge of beer, wine, and spirits.
+Bartender with over 15 years of experience and thorough knowledge of beer, wine, and spirits.
 Skilled at mixing unique cocktails for customers in a fast-paced environment.
-Collaborated on seasonal drink menus with beverage director at the DoubleTree Hotel.
+Collaborated on seasonal drink menus with the beverage director at the DoubleTree Hotel.
 New hire trainer and ABC-Certified trainer for responsible alcohol service.

 • Work high-volume shifts in both the cocktail lounge and fine-dining restaurant